myADLM/ADLM-2025-Data-Challenge/README.md

 # ADLM LabDocs Chat Assistant

 A conversational AI assistant for laboratory procedure documents.
-Ask questions about lab protocols, equipment, and samples—get answers with document citations, powered by OpenAI and semantic search.
+Ask questions about lab protocols, equipment, and samples.
+Get answers with document citations, powered by OpenAI and semantic search.

 ## Features
 - **Conversational chatbox** (web app) with context-aware follow-up questions
-- **Cites sources** (filename and chunk) for every answer
+- **Cites sources** (filename and excel chunk) for every answer
 - **Fast semantic search** using FAISS and Sentence Transformers
-- **Easy incremental updates**: add new documents without rebuilding everything
+- **Easy incremental updates**: append new documents without rebuilding everything
 - **Modern UI**: avatars, sidebar, clear chat, and more

 ## Adding New Documents
-1. Place new PDF files in the `LabDocs/` folder (or subfolders).
+1. Place new PDF files in the `LabDocs/` folder.
 2. Run the incremental update script:
    ```
    python add_new_documents.py